Who We Are

 Impact of Trauma

-The toll at a personal level can be substantial and the economic impact on society is considerable.
-Access to local treatment can provide healthy outcomes for the future.
+The personal toll can be immense, and the economic impact on society is significant.
+Providing access to local treatment can lead to healthier outcomes in the future.

 Consequences